onedevapp/UnityMobileNativePlugin/README.md

 ## Android Native Functions

 ### Requirements
-* Work with Unity 5 or later.
-* You project should build against Android 4.0 (API level 14) SDK at least.
+* You project should build against Android 5.0 (API level 21) SDK at least.
 * Runtime Permission works only with devices running Android 6.0 (API level 23) or higher.
 * In-app updates works only with devices running Android 5.0 (API level 21) or higher.
 * This plugin uses a custom tool for dependency management called the [Play Services Resolver](https://github.com/googlesamples/unity-jar-resolver)